- Do you want to support young people to make positive change within your school?

--There are posters in class and halls and unisex toilets
+-There are posters in class and halls and gender free toilets

--Bullying is always dealt with, there is always someone to talk to
+-Bullying is always dealt with now, there is always someone to talk to

-- Our school has just recently brought in gender inclusive toilets and we are forwarding a motion to bring in pronouns on email sign offs of staff and pupils
+-We are forwarding a motion to bring in pronouns on email sign offs of staff and pupils

-- A bespoke training session for the lead member of staff and your group of activists
+- A bespoke training session for the lead member of staff and pupils

 - A timeline of activities with monthly ideas for positive change